 Generation Earth provides downloadable project toolkits and guides on a variety of environmental topics including water pollution prevention, waste reduction, e-waste collection, textile recycling, food rescue, composting and more.
 These guides provide the instructions and support materials needed to implement meaningful environmental projects in the classroom, on the school campus or out in the community.
 Don’t know where to start?
-Check out our Teacher Action Guide for a detailed pathway to complete an environmental service learning project with your students.
+Check out our Teacher Starter Kit for a detailed pathway to complete an environmental service learning project with your students.

 Teacher Starter Kit

 This comprehensive guide introduces teachers to the Generation Earth approach to environmental service learning.
 It contains valuable background information on environment-based education and step-by-step guidance for completing a service learning project.

 In this guide, you will find a sampling of resources from other Generation Earth toolkits as well as a project idea map activity.
 The project idea map can be a tool used for an initial planning brainstorm or a living document that is updated as planning continues.
 From there, explore a variety of project ideas and helpful tips for utilizing other Generation Earth project toolkits.
 Finally, this guide offers ideas for project reflection and demonstration which encourage students to show what they have learned to others, as well as themselves.
 The Generation Earth pre-project and post-project surveys are a great way for students to see their own progress.